What is Penetration Testing and Why Is It Important?

 - Covering Tracks: The final phase consists of attempting to remove all logs and footprints, erasing any indicators of the testers presence in the network.

-Although these are the 5 most common phases in a penetration test, many companies also add additional phases with the goal of reviewing and analyzing the findings from the pen test and discussing future strategy to fix vulnerabilities.
+Although these are the 5 most common phases in a penetration test, many companies also add additional phases to review and analyze the findings from the pen test and discuss future strategy to fix vulnerabilities.

 Penetration Testing Methods

 White box testing, also known as crystal or oblique box testing, is a method that shares full network and system information with the pen tester.
 This type of testing not only saves time and reduces overall costs of an engagement, it also is useful for simulating an attack on a specific system, revealing any number of attack vectors.

 Black Box testing is a method that provides no information to the tester, forcing the tester to follow the approaches of a threat actor that has no inside knowledge of the target.
 This means the pen tester goes through the entire attack lifecycle, from initial access and execution to exploitation.
 This approach is most often considered the most authentic, however, it is often the most expensive as well.

 Grey Box Testing